-Storage objects MAY have CLSID, creation time, modified time, and Child Stream ID values.
-Stream objects MUST set these values to zero.
+Storage objects MAY have The CLSID, state bits, creation time, modified time, and Child Stream-ID values.- are meaningful in directory entries for storage objects but not for Stream objects MUST set these values to zero.

-Stream objects MAY have valid Starting Sector Location and Stream Size values, whereas these fields are set to zero for storage objects (except as noted for the root directory entry).
+Stream objects MAY have validThe Starting Sector Location and Stream Size values, whereas these fields are set to zeromeaningful in directory entries for stream objects but not for storage objects (except as noted for the root directory entry).

-To determine the file location of actual stream data from a stream directory entry, it is necessary to determine whether the stream exists in the FAT or the mini FAT.
-Streams whose size is less than the Mini Sector Cutoff value (typically 4,096 bytes) for the file exist in the mini stream.
+To determine the file location of actual stream data from a stream directory entry, it is necessary to determine whether the stream exists as normal sectors allocated in the FAT or as mini sectors (from the mini stream) allocated in the mini FAT.
+Streams whose size is less than the Mini SectorStream Cutoff Size value (typically 4,096 bytes) for the file exist in the mini stream.
 The Starting Sector Location is used as an index into the mini FAT (which starts at mini FAT Starting Location) to track the chain of sectors through the mini stream.
-Streams whose size is greater than the Mini Sector Cutoff value for the file exist as standard streams.
+Streams whose size is greater than or equal to the Mini SectorStream Cutoff Size value for the file exist as standard streams.
 Their Starting Sector Location value is used as an index into the standard FAT, which describes the chain of full sectors containing their data.

-For 512-byte sectors, the Stream Size upper 32-bits field MUST be set to zero when the compound file (1) is written.
+For 512-byte sectors, the Stream Size upper 32-bits field MUST be set to zero when the compound file is written.
 However, the high DWORD of this field was not initialized in older implementations, so current implementations MUST accept uninitialized high DWORD for the Stream Size field.
 For version 4 compound files that support a 4,096-byte sector size, the Stream Size must be a full 64-bit integer stream size.